Dashboard › Global Health Threats

 Global Health Threats

 Active and emerging infectious disease outbreaks worldwide, monitored for cross-border transmission risk to Malaysia and Southeast Asia.
 Data sourced from the World Health Organization Disease Outbreak News (DONs) and national health authorities.
+Last reviewed: June 2026.

 Disease Affected Regions Risk to Malaysia Current Status